Some suggestions...

 • You were found to be not eligible for an award

-The Learner Services Team Leader will consider your appeal and either confirm or amend the initial decision.
-You will then be advised of the outcome and any action to be taken in writing within 10 working days.
-The decision of the Learner Services Team Leader will be final.
+The Learner Services Manager will review your appeal and either confirm or change the initial decision.
+You will then be informed of the outcome and any action to be taken in writing within 10 working days.
+The decision made by the Learner Services Manager will be final.

 Contact us